Check out our Frequently Asked Questions below for more information about flying with Black Hills Balloons!

 What should I wear?

 Dress for a hike in the woods.
-Closed toed shoes and layers are recommended.
-NO OPENED TOED SHOES.
-During flight, the temperature will be no different than what you feel on the ground.
-A quick weather check, can prepare you for the highs and lows for the day.
+Closed-toed shoes and layers are recommended.
+NO OPENED-TOED SHOES.
+During the flight, the temperature will be no different than what you feel on the ground.
+A quick weather check can prepare you for the highs and lows of the day.
 Dress for the low (before sunrise) and you’ll be in good shape.

 What can I bring along?

 A camera, of course!
 Also, sunscreen, sunglasses, and a hat are recommended.